Harrison

 Harrison displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Harrison, as per the latest Census evaluation, 55.4% of dwellings were houses, with the remaining 44.7% being semi-detached, apartments, or other types.
-This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
-Home ownership in Harrison stood at 10.7%, with mortgaged properties at 42.8% and rented ones at 46.4%.
-The median monthly mortgage repayment was $2,000, below the Australian Capital Territory average of $2,123.
-The median weekly rent figure in Harrison was $450, compared to the Australian Capital Territory's $462.
-Nationally, Harrison's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Harrison's dwelling structure, as per the latest Census, consisted of 55.4% houses and 44.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Harrison was at 10.7%, with mortgaged dwellings at 42.8% and rented ones at 46.4%.
+The median monthly mortgage repayment in Harrison was $2,000, lower than the Australian Capital Territory average of $2,080.
+The median weekly rent figure in Harrison was $450, matching the Australian Capital Territory figure but higher than the national average of $375.
+Nationally, Harrison's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing